OleVik/grav-skeleton-timeline/README.md

 |   dir | asc | `asc` or `desc` | Order pages ascending or descending. |
 | cache | native | `native`, `persist`, `transient`, or `disabled` | Where to store plugin's internal data. |
 | truncate | 100 | int or boolean | Limits the amount of words in each note, to an integer or boolean state for default (100). |

-**Note:** The intl-extension for PHP must be installed and enabled to use this plugin.

 Each timeline is structured with a Header (`timeline.md`, Timeline-template) and Events (`timeline_event.md`, Timeline Event-template).
 Headers are used as separators and can order their descendant Events, as well as contain normal fields such as `title`, `subtitle`, and `content`.
 Events also render a formatted, localized `date` (using [`date_format`](http://php.net/manual/en/function.date.php) and `locale`), as well as an `image`.
 In addition, Events are cast as Linked Data with [JSON-LD](https://json-ld.org/), wherein `type`, `place`, `locality`, and `region` are used.